-Propo sal Recommendation 1 The election of the 12 noming Delaney M. Bellinger Belgacem Chariag Kevin G. Cramton Randy A. Foutch nees named in this proxy statem ent as Directors of the Company Donald F. Robillard, Jr. Edward B. Rust, Jr. Mary M. VanDeWeghe John D. Zeglis FOR each nominee 2 The ratification of the appoint fiscal year ending September FOR 3 The advisory vote on execut FOR 4 The vote to approve the Hel Incentive Plan FOR
+Propo sal Board's Voting Recommendation 1 The election of the 12 nomine Delaney M. Bellinger Belgacem Chariag Kevin G. Cramton Randy A. Foutch ees named in this proxy staten • Hans Helmerich • John W. Lindsay • José R. Mas • Thomas A. Petrie nent as Directors of the Company Donald F. Robillard, Jr. Edward B. Rust, Jr. Mary M. VanDeWeghe John D. Zeglis FOR each nominee 2 The ratification of the appoint fiscal year ending September our independent auditors for our FOR 3 The advisory vote on executiv FOR 4 The vote to approve the Heln Incentive Plan nerich & Payne, Inc. Amended and Restated 2020 Omnibus FOR